 The Islands are already preparing for their visit and newspapers have featured the group and some of their exciting plans.
 If you would like to support the Dionysus Ensemble’s tour to the Solomon Islands, click here.

-On Wednesday 19th September, The Commonwealth Resounds (TCR) was delighted to help celebrate the launch of the Commonwealth Innovation Awards at Marlborough House
+On Wednesday 19th September, The Commonwealth Resounds (TCR) was very happy to help celebrate the launch of the Commonwealth Innovation Awards at Marlborough House.

 A brilliant young Commonwealth violinist called Litsa Tunnah performed two pieces with cultural connections to Sierra Leone, Africa and Australia.
 Litsa’s musicianship and skill was dazzling, and she received warm accolades from a number of the High Commissioners, Delegates and Commonwealth representatives present.